 Import from Amazon Kindle

-If you (1) use the Chrome or Firefox browser on your computer and (2) keep the Readwise browser extension installed, then Readwise will automatically sync your Kindle highlights.
+Yes!
+So long as you (1) use the Chrome or Firefox browser on your computer and (2) keep the Readwise browser extension installed, then Readwise will continue to automatically sync your Kindle highlights.

-If Readwise notices you have not synchronized new Kindle highlights in the past 45 days, you'll receive an email reminding you to resync.
+If Readwise notices that new Kindle highlights haven't been synced in the past 45 days, you'll receive an email reminding you to resync.

 How do I download the Readwise Chrome extension?

-The Readwise Chrome extension is not publicly searchable in the Chrome Web Store because the extension serves no purpose without the rest of Readwise configured.
+The Readwise Chrome extension is not publicly searchable in the Chrome Web Store because the authorization with Amazon doesn't work properly if you install the extension without first connecting your account to Readwise.

 You can find the extension download link on the Import page by selecting the Kindle option.
 You’ll then be prompted to install the extension from the Chrome Store.